levante-framework/levante_translations/README_PATCHING.md

 ### 4. Site approval (research partner)
 - Share the review link; researchers can preview, delete, or select the winning versions.
 - When they click **Approve Selected**, Pitwall copies the chosen clip(s) into `deploy/<lang>/<itemId>.mp3` (stripping the version suffix) and the dashboard flags them as **Approved by Site**.
+- Each deployed clip stores custom metadata (`siteApprovedSource`, `siteApprovedVersion`, and timestamp) so Pitwall can track which `_v###` file was approved and automatically detect when newer drafts need re-approval.
 - No repo or `levante-assets-dev` writes occur during this step—research partners only control what appears in the deploy queue.

 ### 5. Flag site-approved audio for promotion (by DCC admin)